 What is the Chorus schedule and download chorus music?

 Chorus rehearsals will begin on May 27th and will be every Tuesday and Thursday thereafter from 6 to 9:30pm.
-This will go on until June 28th when we will be moving into the Kaye Playhouse.
+All musical rehearsals will be located at the Avenue Baptist Church.
+The address is 425 w 145th St corner of convent ave.
+The remaining rehearsals will be at Hunter College until June 28th when we will be moving into the Kaye Playhouse.
 They Kaye schedule will be issued to you at a future date.

 Is there any compensation for chorus members?

 Yes.
 There is a $300.00 honorarium for one opera and a $450.00 honorarium for both operas.
 Please note that participation in both operas are by invitation only.